-The Boris P. Stoicheff Memorial Scholarship was established in 2011 by the CAP Foundation (CAPF) and OSA Foundation (OSAF) as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (CAP) and the Optical Society of America (OSA).
+The Boris P. Stoicheff Memorial Scholarship was established in 2011 by the CAP Foundation (CAPF) and OSA Foundation (OSAF) (now Optica) as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (CAP) and the Optical Society of America (OSA).

 A $3,000 scholarship is awarded annually in the currency of the awarding society.

 - Be a student member in good standing of the awarding society (even years: CAP; odd years: Optica).

 - Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics (in OSA’s awarding year chemistry will be added to the criteria).
 (NOTE – the applicant cannot have already defended, or be in the process of defending, their thesis)

 - Have at least one publication in a peer-reviewed journal that is recognized by the awarding society (NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).

 - **not applicable for the 2022 CAP scholarship** — Have an accepted submission, in the year of the award, at the annual meeting of the awarding society (even years: CAP Annual Congress; odd years: Optica Annual Meeting).

 - Demonstrate community service, which may include but is not limited to: leadership in a student association or other student organization at the undergraduate or graduate level.